Building An Anxiety/Depression Resistent Life

 For the most part, the advice that is given to help people reduce anxiety and depression takes aim at either the symptoms, or the causes, of those two mental states.

 I have no quarrel with that approach.
-In fact it makes a lot of sense.
-If, for example, you had a headache, then you would want a solution that took aim at reducing the pain, or that ‘fixed’ the underlying causes of the pain.
+In fact, it makes a lot of sense.
+If, for example, you had a headache, then you would want a solution that took aim at reducing the pain (symptom reduction), or one that ‘fixed’ the underlying cause of the pain.

-One of these alternative approaches focuses on building the habits that lead one to feel consistently engaged in living a rewarding and meaningful life.
-This can be helpful because anxiety and depression have a difficult time thriving when someone intentionally directs their energies toward that which brings about a sense of purpose, deep engagement, progress and satisfaction.
+The reason this is beneficial is that anxiety and depression have a difficult time thriving when someone intentionally directs their energies toward that which brings about a sense of purpose, deep engagement, progress and satisfaction.

-Most people will find that they have several interests/activities that fill this niche in their life.
+I’ve found that most people have several interests and activities that fill this niche.
 For some it will be charity work, for others it will be art, still others will look to broader community involvement, or the exercise of their faith, and so forth.

 Steps For Building An Anti-Anxiety/Depression Regime

-When I work with clients using this approach we take a great deal of time to explore a variety of activities in which they currently engage, as well as activities from the past.
-We then develop a list that my patient will and comment on regarding how satisfying the activity is and how easily it could be engaged in on a weekly basis (e.g., going to Jujitsu and going para sailing may be equally rewarding, but the former is much easier to do on a weekly basis).
+When I work with clients using this approach, we take a great deal of time exploring the variety of activities in which they currently engage, as well as activities from the past.
+We then develop a list that my patient describing how satisfying the activity is and how easily it could be engaged in on a weekly basis (e.g., going to Jujitsu and going parasailing may be equally rewarding, but the former is much easier to do on a weekly basis).

 The rubber meets the road at this point.
 The activities my patient selected are then scheduled into his/her week and acted on… there are no consolation points given for putting something on the ‘To Do’ list but then ignoring it.

-Most of the time is takes a little tweaking of the schedule to get real momentum going, but once that happens it doesn’t take long to see real progress.
+Most of the time, it takes a little tweaking of the schedule to get real momentum going, but once that happens, it doesn’t take long to see real progress.
 Anxiety and depression begin to recede.

 Take note… they begin to ‘recede’ not disappear.
-I pays to be realistic.
+We want to be realistic.

 This is not an overnight fix.
 Results most often occur within two to four weeks, but it can take longer than that for one to see the full impact of this lifestyle change on anxiety and depression.